feddischson/midi2wifi/README.md

 This little firmware is written for the ESP8266 [1].
 The goal is to transmit MIDI data [2] e.g. from an instrument (Device) to e.g. to a synthesizer (Host).
 For this, two variants are supported:
- - Host: Opens a WIFI network and TCP-server socket
+ - Host: Opens a WIFI network
- - Device: Connects to the WIFI network and establishes a TCP/IP connection to the host's server socket.
+ - Device: Connects to the WIFI network

+MIDI data is transfered from Host to Device and vice versa via UDP.

-This firmware is only tested on a ESP-01, but may be compatible to other boards.
+This firmware is only tested on a ESP-01, but might be compatible to other boards.

 Preparation
 =================